-The river near our city had a special connection to my teenage mind and I even shot my first photos there.
-But it's drying out in the last decade has caused me sadness.
-When I look at my country I see that this river is not the only place that has been a victim of the changing climate, but there are many ponds, lakes, and green planes that are affected by the recent drought and are being eradicated completely.
-In a project that I started in 2016 with the help of the Pulitzer Center on Crisis Reporting, I traveled to many parts of Iran to document climate change effects.
-I took photos of a country that according to data provided by NASA, 35 percent of its currently inhabitable places will not be suitable for life in 20 years.
-A country that is fifth in the world based on the amount of Greenhouse gas produced.
-I met people whose lives have been affected by climate change.
-People who most of them live in remote villages where there is nobody to help them and they should face this problem by themselves.
-I have faced landscapes where once were habitats of many species, lakes where once were the living source of many fishermen, ponds where once have very beautiful scenes to enjoy but all of them turned to vast dried barren lands where remind me of apocalyptical movie scenes.
+The river near my hometown in Iran has had a special connection to my teenage mind, and I even shot my first photos there.
+However, its drying out over the last decade has caused me sadness.
+When I look at my country, I see that this river is not the only place that has fallen victim to the changing climate; there are many ponds, lakes, and green plains that have been affected by the recent drought and are being completely eradicated.
+In a project that I started in 2016 with the help of the Pulitzer Center on Crisis Reporting, I traveled to many parts of Iran to document the effects of climate change.
+I captured photos of a country that, according to data provided by NASA, will render 35 percent of its currently inhabitable places unsuitable for life within 20 years.
+This country ranks fifth in the world in terms of greenhouse gas production.
+I met people whose lives have been greatly affected by climate change.
+Most of them live in remote villages where there is nobody to help them, and they must face this problem on their own.
+I encountered landscapes that were once habitats for many species, lakes that were once a source of livelihood for fishermen, and ponds that had beautiful scenes to enjoy.
+However, all of them have now transformed into vast, dried, barren lands that remind me of apocalyptic movie scenes.